o-m-i-d/ML_exercises_2016/README.md

 # ML_exercises_2016
-some exercises on logistic regression and regularisation using sklearn
+some exercises on logistic regression and lasso regularisation using sk-learn library